DrWatt/Softcompexam/README.md

 For more information about XGBoost and Keras, you can find their documentation, respectively, [here](https://xgboost.readthedocs.io/en/latest/index.html) and [here](https://keras.io/).
 If you want to know more about the Muon Trigger system at CMS, you can have a look at my [bachelor's thesis](http://amslaurea.unibo.it/16943/1/Tesi.pdf).

-## Issues

-Due to a new version of the Keras library, some problems could arise when dumping to file the NN model.
-To avoid them run the script with version 2.3.1 of the Keras module.

 [comment]: # (This is done by supplying 15000  tracks to the NN for training.
 I have trained the NN on the Colaboratory platform developed by Google, due to the long time needed in order to complete the process.)